Exeter-Diabetes/CPRD-Dale-depression-cohort/README.md

   - Non-diagnostic depression codes present at first evidence of depression (see broad_depression code list).
   - Diagnosed with a severe mental illness (excluding depression with psychosis) prior to depression.
   - Diagnosed with depression after introduction depression into the Quality and Outcomes Framework (01/04/2025)

+All scripts related to the baseline QC of the cohort can be found [HERE](cohort_scripts/)

 ## Index date definition
 While all individuals were required to have a QOF depression medcode for inclusion in this study, we allowed index dates to reflect the earliest occurrence of depression identified using the